vermacodes/actwiki/src/content/docs/server.md

 }
 ---

-The server you started in docker is a ubuntu VM with following components installed on it.
+The server is a ubuntu VM with following components installed on it.

 - Azure CLI
 - Terraform